 Nathan Lomas hails from Buffalo, NY.
 He developed his passion photography at the tender age of five when his father gave him a Ricoh camera.
 He has a BFA from the College of Creative Studies in Detroit and an MFA in Imaging Arts from the Rochester Institute of Technology in New York.
 He is an adjunct professor at the Academy of Art in San Francisco, owns his own photo studio in Alameda where he specializes in 19th-century tintype photography, and at The Image Flow, works with digital restoration, film scanning, and printing, as well as teaching workshops and working one-on-one with clients.

-Kristy Headley is a systems person who likes people and photography.
-Working as Outreach and Workshop Coordinator at The Image Flow, she is interested in growing the photographic community through education.
+Kristy Headley works as Outreach and Workshop Coordinator at The Image Flow.
+She is interested in growing the photographic community through education, and offers artist strategy sessions to assist with portfolio review prep, digital presentation, statements, pricing guidance, and more.
 You’ll often find her here or at Scott Nichols Gallery in Sonoma.
 Previously, Kristy was the manager at Collectors’ Photography Gallery in Marin, and a technical lead for notable archival imaging projects at Google and Internet Archive.
 She has a BFA in 2D Studies, and practices alternative process photography with handmade photo emulsions.

 Anton Belov graduated from California College of the Arts with a BFA in Illustration and is a freelance graphic designer.
 At The Image Flow, he does a little bit of everything – from designing fliers and updating our website, to offering valuable advice on our range of photo services.
 When he’s not at The Flow, he can be found freelancing for a number of clients such as Stanford Children’s Health, Saint Mary’s College of California, or the Paramount.